bayesbaes/bayesbaes.github.io/_posts/2021-02-19-Pvalues-tutorial.md

 general world of ecologists have all accepted an alpha value of 0.05.
 Why 0.05?
 That’s an excellent question.
 You would think this would arise from an extensive survey and discussion among scientists all over the world.
 But of course this isn’t what happened.
-Realistically,some dude named sir Henry of Alpha in the early 1900s who had to calculate p-values by hand probably chose 0.05 because that was the width of their quill.
+Realistically, some dude named sir Henry of Alpha in the early 1900s who had to calculate p-values by hand probably chose 0.05 because that was the width of their quill.
 Or the thickness of their scroll.
 Or the amount of ankle they